pob944/kickstarter-analysis/README.md

 - What are some limitations of this dataset?
+The lack of data is a limitation since we have under 80 entries for December.

+The goal can be set at $1.00 which end up generating campaign with a success rate over %500.

 - What are some other possible tables and/or graphs that we could create?
+Theatre could be influenced by the weather.
+Another chart could be to analyze the success rate from each country.